 In 2018, we once again broke our record of the number of applications received.
 We introduced two new challenges: Somewhere Over the Rainbow, an autonomous, colour-finding course and The Duck Shoot which featured cute, wooden duck targets into which teams could roll a ball or use custom-made launchers to fire soft ammo.

-For the year 2019, we decided to theme the event around the idea of Space Exploration as it is the 50th Anniversary of the Apollo 11 moon landings.
+For the year 2019, we decided to theme the event around the idea of Space Exploration as it was the 50th Anniversary of the Apollo 11 moon landings.
 We received over 150 applications again (a new record), even though we were unable to accept more teams – timetabling 76 groups over that many hours is a tough task!
 In complete contrast to our first year’s scoring system, this year Tim has created a fully-fledged desktop app to keep track of the scores and total them up.
 This is in addition to making 90% of the courses in his own Makerspace, Hut 8.
 As always, the challenges were once again changed as we always like to keep things fresh.

 For 2020, we had intended to hold a Disaster Zone-themed competition in March.
-However, the global Coronavirus pandemic meant we changed our plans and instead held a part-competition, part-conference Virtual Pi Wars.
+However, the global Coronavirus pandemic meant we changed our plans and instead held a show-and-tell competition and mini conference: Virtual Pi Wars.

 Despite the world’s best efforts, no vaccine for the virus appeared by Summer 2020.
 Therefore, we decided to launch our 2021 events: a competition and a conference, which would both be held online.
 David Booth joined Tim & Mike on the organising team.